eggx-io/manual/README.md

     If you've experienced or noticed theft or plagarism, please let us know by contacting an exec personally, or by emailing watchdog@eggx.io

 3. **Lend a helping hand.**
 This isn't the Olympics.
 We want to nurture a community that takes care of itself, so we encourage everyone to lend a helping hand whenever they can.
 Maybe someone's stuck on something and you know that topic well, offer to help them out.
-If you've notice someone having a tough time, maybe beause of a lack of accessibility or some other incident, call for the attention of an exec and do your best to help them out.
+If you've noticed someone having a tough time, maybe beause of a lack of accessibility or some other incident, call for the attention of an exec and do your best to help them out.

+---

 ## Becoming a member